 Conversely, on Windows systems, UI elements are entirely customizable, affording designers more freedom with styles much in the same way web apps do.
 That said, good designers will still double-check to ensure their UIs follow standard UI patterns from the Universal Windows Platform guidelines to avoid confusing users.

-We partner with the leaders of Technology & Digital platforms to create the best possible solutions designed by industry proven professionals.
+Laminar Consulting partners with the leaders of Technology & Digital platforms to create the best possible solutions designed by industry-proven professionals.

 UI design stands for User Interface design, which is the creation or iteration of the numerous ways in which users must interact with a piece of software or technology to achieve their desired results.